 In traveling, it opens up the opportunity to play with this more.
 While on the island I let my awareness spread across on the winds.
 My awareness is normally diffuse and open to feeling the whole of the island.
 I also let my awareness take flight so I can check in with students and those I love to make sure all is flowing well to their potentials.

-But while on the mainland I tighten up my awareness, I bundle it to be more “casey” shaped, far more focused.
-The mainland is so large, that to let my awareness be diffuse is not what feels right.
-Normally on the mainland I let my awareness wander only in special places such as the smith river.
+But while on the mainland I tighten up my awareness, I bundle it to be more “Casey” shaped, far more focused.
+The mainland is so large that to let my awareness be diffuse is not what feels right.
+Normally on the mainland, I let my awareness wander only in special places such as the Smith River.
 In part with such a huge population, there are so many knife edged personalities cutting all they pass through.
-People in their determination to get from point A to Point B focus their own awareness into bright little lasers that can blind others that cross their path.
-It’s a bit more distracting to let one’s essence, one’s awareness flow out as freely in cities like San Fransisco , when so many people in blind determination cut about all they pass through (without realizing they are doing so).
+People in their determination to get from point A to Point B focus their awareness into bright little lasers that can blind others that cross their path.
+It’s a bit more distracting to let one’s essence, one’s awareness flow out as freely in cities like San Fransisco, when so many people in blind determination cut about all they pass through (without realizing they are doing so).

-The first few days in a new place I always play with form of awareness.
+The first few days in a new place I always play with the form of awareness.
 Initially pulling myself into a tighter form.
-Then trying on new shapes and seeing which I would like to be and what ones works best in the new environment I am within.
+Then trying on new shapes and seeing which I would like to be and what ones work best in the new environment I am within.